bbauska/W3Cx-3of5/README.md

 <h4>Introduction</h4>

-HTML5 has introduced, with the getUserMedia and MediaDevices APIs, a way to control webcams and microphones programmatically.
+<p>HTML5 has introduced, with the getUserMedia and MediaDevices APIs, a way to control webcams and microphones programmatically.
 This allows, for example, to create an identification form where one can simply click on a button to capture his portrait from the Webcam of his computer or smartphone.
 It will also allow to record a video or audio extract (for example for a "telephone answering machine" type application), to create video conference applications running in the Web browser, or even musical applications if you plug a guitar into a sound card.
 The possibilities are numerous.

-We will therefore study together how to access the audio and video streams of the hardware on which a Web application is going to run, and how to parameterize them (choice of camera, resolution, etc.).
+We will therefore study together how to access the audio and video streams of the hardware on which a Web application is going to run, and how to parameterize them (choice of camera, resolution, etc.).</p>

 <h4>The getUserMedia API</h4>

-The <a href="https://www.w3.org/TR/mediacapture-streams/">getUserMedia API</a> is useful for controlling a Webcam video stream.
+<p>The <a href="https://www.w3.org/TR/mediacapture-streams/">getUserMedia API</a> is useful for controlling a Webcam video stream.

-This API is one component of the [WebRTC specification](https://www.w3.org/TR/webrtc/).
-When using getUserMedia, to manage a webcam with its video stream, we will always use it in conjunction with the <video> element.
-We could also use it with the <audio> element if we are only interested in using a microphone (i.e. from a computer), or any sound input .
+This API is one component of the <a href="https://www.w3.org/TR/webrtc/">WebRTC specification</a>.
+When using getUserMedia, to manage a webcam with its video stream, we will always use it in conjunction with the &lt;video&gt; element.
+We could also use it with the <audio> element if we are only interested in using a microphone (i.e. from a computer), or any sound input.

-The getUserMedia API, when dealing with video streams, is always used in conjunction with the <video> element.
+The getUserMedia API, when dealing with video streams, is always used in conjunction with the &lt;video&gt; element.</p>

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------- 106. simple web camera display (122) ------------------------------>